digitalergonom/auto-claim-voter-rewards/README.md

 You can delegate claimgbmvote and voteproducer permissions from different accounts to your main account.

-If you are ready with your limited private key, put it as `defaultPrivateKey` in claim.js and voteproducer.js
+If you are ready with your limited private key, put it as `defaultPrivateKey` in `sample.keys.json` and rename it to `keys.json`

 Next to this, change the `claimVote` and `voteProducer` calls to your accounts.